Call for power: Indigenous majority-owned wind

 Proponents who have submitted interconnection requests for wind prior to the RFP will need to suspend such requests in order to participate in the resource solicitation study.
 No advantage or priority in the RFP will be afforded to any entity directly submitting an interconnection request prior to the RFP.

-For more information, read our Open Access Interconnection Tariff (OAIT) (PDF, 1.5 MB).
+Details on interconnection requests and the resource solicitation process are included in our Open Access Interconnection Tariff (OAIT) (PDF, 1.5 MB).

 Exploratory study results for interconnection customers